ch-ho00/Lyric-Analysis/kpop/readme.md

 #### Remark

-- Coherence score of the models built using kiwi cleaned words were ~0.42
+- Coherence score of the models (effectiveness of model) built using kiwi cleaned words were ~0.42

 - More information about coherence scores of others & coherence metric (refer to http://svn.aksw.org/papers/2015/WSDM_Topic_Evaluation/public.pdf)

 - To check the description of files and main files, one can refer to README/file_functions.md and README/main_files.md respectively.

 - File ko.bin, ko.tsv are the pretrained korean word2vec models (source: https://github.com/Kyubyong/wordvectors)

+- So if the vectors a and b are centered (i.e. have zero means), then their cosine similarity will be the same as their correlation coefficient.
+Therefore it is plausible to calculate the cosine similarity of each document vector(BOW / average of word embeddings or etc).

 To run the files one has to use docker for compatibility issues.
 Steps are as follows: